Elena Mukhina: Career

+Throughout her early career, Mukhina was given multiple different birth years.
+She was described as being 15 in an October 1974 article in Krasnaya Zvezda, the official newspaper of the Soviet military, implying she was born in 1959.
+However, in March 1976, Sovetsky Sport, the official Soviet sports newspaper, published the national gymnastics teams and gave her a birth year of 1961, as did both domestic and foreign articles describing her appearances in gymnastics meets over the next few months.
+Late in 1976, Soviet sources began to give her birth year as 1960, the year that is engraved on her headstone.

 In 1977, at the 1977 European Championships, she won silver and the all-around and three event titles in the balance beam, uneven bars, and floor exercise finals, along with a bronze medal on vault.
 She also placed second at the Soviet championships.
 Later in the year, she competed at the USSR Cup.
 There she ruptured her Achilles tendon and continued competing against medical advice, and she won the all-around silver medal.

 The next year, she won the all-around at the Soviet championships despite pain in her foot.

 Mukhina drew notice at the 1978 World Championships in Strasbourg, France, when she won the all-around ahead of Olympic champions Nadia Comăneci and Nellie Kim.
 She also tied for gold in the floor exercise event final and won two silver medals on balance beam and uneven bars.
 At the event, she debuted three new elements: a full-twisting layout Korbut flip on the uneven bars, a tucked double back salto dismount on balance beam, and a full-twisting double back salto on floor.
 Mukhina was praised for combining difficult routines with a graceful and individual style.
 She was predicted to be a possible contender at the upcoming 1980 Summer Olympics in Moscow.

-In 1979, Mukhina placed fourth in the all-around at the 1979 European Championships, where she also won gold on the uneven bars and silver on beam.
+In 1979, Mukhina placed fourth in the all-around at the 1979 European Championships, where she also won gold on the uneven bars and silver on the floor.
 This was her last major competition.